Theoyeah/Theoyeah-Engine/README.md

 # Theoyeah Engine

-Hello, here a (again) new edited version psych engine !
+Hello, here a (again) new edited version psych engine!
 I will try to add things that shadow mario will never do

-Look at the [`Project.xml`](https://github.com/Theoyeah/Theoyeah-Engine/blob/main/Project.xml) file to deactivate some things!
+Look at the [`Project.xml`](Project.xml) file to deactivate some things!
 Take that in mind!

 # What it adds